Augusta-Lina/BraTS/README.md

 This repository contains code for building and evaluating machine learning models that segment tumour regions in brain MRI scans.
 The project focuses on developing and comparing different loss functions, and exploring the potential of unsupervised pretraining using unlabelled data.

 The research evaluates Convolutional Neural Networks (CNNs) and U-Net architectures for tumour segmentation in MRIs of glioma patients.
-The modelling process is structured in three main phases:
+The modelling process is structured into three main phases:

 1. **Exploration of loss functions**
 2. **Comparison of network architectures**